The stages of wound healing in horses.

 Tidbits about horse wounds

-- A few things to think about with horse wounds.
+- Here are a few things to think about with horse wounds.
 The smallest wound and the largest wound will both go through the same process.

 - Because horses like to throw kinks into our plans, you should always consult your Vet with any wound.

-- Some wounds need stitches, some need to remain open and draining, and some need to be surgically altered to promote healing.
+- Some wounds need stitches, some need to remain open and draining, and some need surgery to promote healing.

 - Ensure your horse’s vet kit is stocked with clippers, bandages, and non-stick pads at the bare minimum.